mrcavalcanti/mosaicoo/docs/sources/administration/preferences/change-grafana-name.md

 weight = 100
 +++

-# Change Grafana name and email
+# Change Mosaicoo name and email

 In Grafana, you can change your names and emails associated with groups or accounts in the Settings or Preferences.
 This topic provides instructions for each task.